knh11545/openrefine4entrez/GIN.md

 ## Search terms

-A example of a list of search terms, each term on its own line:
+An example of a list of search terms, each term on its own line:

 ```